Type 1 Diabetes in Children

 - Give your child high-fiber foods.
 Foods that are a good source of fiber include vegetables, whole-grain bread, and beans.

-What else can I do to manage my child's type 1 diabetes?
+What else can I do to help my child manage type 1 diabetes?

-- Give instructions to your child's school.
-Make sure your child's teachers know he or she has diabetes.
-Provide written instructions about what to do if your child has symptoms of high or low blood sugar levels at school.
+- Give instructions to your child's school and care providers.
+Make sure your child's teachers and care providers know he or she has diabetes.
+Provide written instructions about what to do if your child has symptoms of high or low blood sugar levels.

 - Do not smoke around your child.
 Do not let others smoke around him or her.
 Do not let your older child smoke.
 Nicotine and other chemicals in cigarettes and cigars can cause lung and heart damage.
-Cigarette smoke can worsen the problems that occur with diabetes.
-Ask your healthcare provider for information if you or child currently smoke and need help to quit.
+Cigarette smoke can worsen diabetes problems.
+Ask your child's provider for information if you or your child currently smoke and need help to quit.
 E-cigarettes or smokeless tobacco still contain nicotine.
-Talk to your healthcare provider before you or your child use these products.
+Talk to the provider before you or your child use these products.

-- Ask about vaccines.
-Your child has a higher risk for serious illness if he or she gets the flu or pneumonia.
-Ask your child's healthcare provider if your child should get a flu or pneumonia vaccine, and when to get the vaccine.
+- Ask about vaccines your child may need.
+Your child has a higher risk for serious illness if he or she gets the flu, COVID-19, or pneumonia.
+Ask if your child should get vaccines to prevent these or other diseases, and when to get the vaccines.

-Uncontrolled diabetes can damage your child's nerves and arteries.
+Diabetes that is not controlled can damage your child's nerves and arteries.
 Long-term high blood sugar levels can damage his or her eyes and kidneys.
-Your child may develop thyroid or celiac disease.
-Celiac disease is a condition that prevents your child's intestines from absorbing nutrients properly.
+Your child may develop thyroid disease.
 Diabetes is life-threatening if it is not controlled.
-Control your child's blood glucose levels to reduce the risk for health problems.
+Help your child control his or her blood sugar levels to lower the risk for health problems.

 - Your child has a low blood sugar level and it does not improve with treatment.